isomerpages/sciencecentre-emag/_stories/Space/The Science of Disco Balls.md

 satellite with "no sensors, electronics, [nor] moving parts" (<a href="https://science.nasa.gov/mission/lageos" rel="noopener nofollow" target="_blank">NASA Science</a>).
 This unique "brass core surrounded by an aluminum shell that's covered in 426 retroreflectors" closely resembled a "giant disco ball" (<a href="https://www.space.com/32981-nasa-disco-ball-satellite-still-in-space.html" rel="noopener nofollow" target="_blank">Space.com</a>).
-By shining laser beams at LAGEOS and tracking the time the time is takes for the laser beam to travel back to Earth, scientists can glean a wealth of information about the Earth's geophysics.</p>
+By shining laser beams at LAGEOS and tracking the time the time it takes for the laser beam to travel back to Earth, scientists can glean a wealth of information about the Earth's geophysics.</p>
 <div class="isomer-image-wrapper">